slaclab/lume-services/docs/demo.md

 ### 1. Create a repository for your project on GitHub
-Using your GitHub account, create an repository named `my-model` (feel free to sub this with whatever you'd like).
+Using your GitHub account, create an empty repository named `my-model` (feel free to sub this with whatever you'd like).

 ### 2: Create project